Frequently Asked Questions

 WVU Tech’s Outdoor Orientation trips are week-long, adventure-based trips that prepare incoming WVU Tech students for life at Tech and in the Beckley, WV region.
 Trips offer participants diverse experiences and opportunities to learn about themselves, classmates, WVU Tech and the region.

-This program the second year for the TOO program at WVU Tech and is an opportunity developed as part of the new Tech campus in Beckley, WV.
+This is the second year for the TOO program at WVU Tech and is an opportunity developed as part of the new Tech campus in Beckley, WV.
 The design for the program is patterned after the very successful Adventure WV orientation trips which have operated at the main WVU campus for several years.
 These programs have shown great success in improving connections between students and with the University.
 Participants in outdoor orientation programs at WVU and across the country have shown increased self-confidence, better grades and improved graduation rates than peers who do not go on these trips.
 These are optional, pre-orientation trips and do not substitute for the on-campus Freshmen orientation programs offered prior to classes.
-As 2016 is a pilot year, all trip costs have been subsidized by WVU Tech to encourage participation and to make this opportunity available to all students.
+The $100 trip cost is subsidized by WVU Tech to encourage participation and to make this opportunity available to all students, scholarships to cover this fee are also available on a limited basis for Pell Eligible students.
 Enrollment is on a first-come, first-served basis with limited space available.Program Details:

 - Optional pre-orientation program for incoming WVU Tech freshmen